 #1 Entry and Barn Front:

-At some point now you might spot our 2 Border Collie dogs.
+At some point now you may spot our 2 Border Collie dogs.
 Sophie and Squishy are the dogs names and they keep all of our animals safe from any coyotes that show up on the farm.

 #2 Barn Side:

-You will drive around the old silver silo.
+Drive around the old silver silo.
 These silos were used on farms to store the food for all of the cows during the winter time.
 Ours has stairs inside so we can get up to the hayloft.
 Be cautious around the side of the barn.
-The cats jump out the windows and cross the road to get to the grass and ditch for daily mouse hunting.
+The cats jump out the windows and cross the road to get to the ditch for daily mouse hunting.